 On 14 December the Army Air Force scraped together five B-17s to attack the enemy ships anchored in Legaspi Harbor.
 Three got through and one of them, piloted by Capt.
 Wheless, succeeded in strafing a sweeper but got back by the skin of its teeth.
 Japanese naval pursuit planes killed the radio operator, wounded two other crewmen, knocked out two of the four engines, broke seven of the eleven control cables, cut off the tail wheel, blew the two other tires and punctured each gas tank in about 15 places.
-After a running fight lasting an hour and a quarter, the enemy pilots ran out of ammunition, flew in close to leer at Captain Wheleess and then reversed course for home, less six or seven of their number.
+After a running fight lasting an hour and a quarter, the enemy pilots ran out of ammunition, flew in close to leer at Captain Wheless and then reversed course for home, less six or seven of their number.

-Which ships was where Dec 8'41 in the Asian Fleet
+Which ship was where Dec 8'41 in the Asian Fleet

 Glad to have your response.